Ed Ferrara: Later years

-After WCW folded, Ed Ferrara debuted in NWA Wildside and criticized the concept of women participating in wrestling.
+After WCW folded, Ferrara debuted in NWA Wildside and criticized the concept of women participating in wrestling.
 This began a feud with homosexual wrestler Lazz.
 A Five Minute Survival Match was booked for the Wildside Anniversary Show that year between the two.
 If Ferrera survived five minutes with Lazz, he got five minutes with the Wildside creative mind, NWA VP Bill Behrens.
 Lazz accidentally knocked out referee Jimmy Rivers, allowing Behrens to come out and hit Ferrara with a tennis racket.
 Lazz then hit his finisher, the Britney Spear, and Behrens entered the ring and physically slammed the unconscious hand of Rivers.

 In July 2004, he wrote a book titled Dark Consequences consisting of five horror short stories.
-In late 2005, a 3-disc DVD boxset was released entitled Pro Wrestling's Ultimate Insiders which consists of interviews with him along with co-writer Vince Russo about their time in the World Wrestling Federation and World Championship Wrestling.
+In late 2005, a three-disc DVD boxset was released entitled Pro Wrestling's Ultimate Insiders which consists of interviews with him along with co-writer Vince Russo about their time in the World Wrestling Federation and World Championship Wrestling.
 Ferrara spent most of the subsequent years teaching at Columbia College in Chicago, Illinois.

 In 2005, his former writing partner Kevin Murphy named a character after him on the TV series Desperate Housewives.

 In July 2013, Ferrara obtained his Masters of Fine Arts degree in creative writing from the University of Southern Maine's Stonecoast program.
 Ferrara currently resides in Florida where he teaches "Creative Writing for Entertainment" at Full Sail University.

 In 2014, Ferrara was a regular host on Major League Wrestling Radio.